 Friends and family of the graduates are very welcome at the Commencement Ceremony.
 Each graduate is encouraged to invite their family and friends to participate in their special day.
 Floor seating will be available for our guests with special needs; and handicapped parking spaces are designated in the front row of our Athletics Center parking lot for Spring graduations, and in the front near the main entrance for Fall ceremonies.

 Academic regalia (Cap and Gown) is available through our Bookstore.
 It is now made of "green" biodegradable material.
 Please order your regalia early.
-If you require special sizing, please order as soon as possible.
 See details below under Academic Attire.

 Print ready Penn State graduation announcements, invitations and thank-you cards are available online at: http://www.overlypub.com/.
 Class rings and jewelry can be ordered through the bookstore and are also available for purchase on the Jostens website at: http://college.jostens.com/.